JonDemers/jonathan-demers/resumes/Jonathan-Demers-DevOps-Lead-Resume.md

 This diversity of practical knowledge gives me a clear vision not only on the best technology to accomplish a given goal, but also on the best team structures and strategies to deliver value for businesses and customers.

 I am fully bilingual in French and English and I have many sought-after leadership skills, which makes me a great fit for this role.
-I’d be glad to schedule a time to discuss about this position of **DevOps Lead**.
-I am eager to accomplish new challenges as early as **June 29 2020**.
+I'd be glad to schedule a time to discuss about this position.

 Jonathan Demers, Eng.